Definition:

 – Competitive advantage through offering variety

-1. Curation and discovery: Helping consumers find relevant products from a vast catalog.
+1. Curation and discovery: Helping consumers find relevant products in a vast catalog.

-2. Quality: Maintain quality standards in a more open and diversified market.
+2. Quality: Maintaining quality standards in a more open and diverse market.

-3. Saturation: Risk of overabundance of options, leading to consumer fatigue.
+3. Saturation: Risk of an overabundance of options, leading to consumer fatigue.

-4. Monetization: Ensure that niche products are economically viable in the long term.
+4. Monetization: Ensuring that niche products are economically viable in the long term.

-1. Change of focus: From bestsellers to a “many niches” strategy.
+1. Change of focus: From best-sellers to a "multi-niche" strategy.

-3. Personalization: Offers tailored to consumers’ specific interests.
+3. Personalization: Offers tailored to the specific interests of consumers.

 4. Pricing strategies: Flexibility to adjust prices based on niche demand.